Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 Healing

-The septril nose piercing takes an average of 4-6 months to heal completely.
+The Septril nose piercing takes an average of 4-6 months to heal completely.
 It may take longer if you have a prominent nose that's prone to getting bumped or brushed against foreign objects.

 Like many other piercings, you will likely experience redness, swelling, tenderness, and clear discharge in the first few days after getting pierced.